abetlen/llama-cpp-python/CONTRIBUTING.md

 Write Markdown with one sentence or core idea per physical line to keep diffs focused and easier to review.
 Do not manually wrap lines at a fixed column width.
+Keep `README.md` focused on user-facing setup and usage; link to this guide for contribution workflow details rather than duplicating them.

 ## Project Layout